Classical simulation of quantum circuits by half Gauss sums: Hardness results and complexity dichotomy theorems

-Now, construct a circuit $C_{\mathcal G}$ that is equivalent to $C$, but which consists of only gates in $\mathcal G$.
+Now, construct the circuit $C_{\mathcal G}$ that performs the same unitary operation as $C$, but which consists of only gates in $\mathcal G$, where $\mathcal G$ is the strictly universal\footnote{Note that $Z$ is not needed for universality, since $\set{H,CS}$ is already universal (see \cite{kitaev1997quantum} or Theorem 1 of \cite{aharonov2003simple}).} gate set $\mathcal G = \set{H,Z,CS}$, where $CS = \diag(1,1,1,\i)$ is the controlled-phase gate satisfying $CS\ket{x_i,x_j} = \i^{x_i x_j} \ket{x_i,x_j}$.
 To achieve this, we replace all the $CZ$ and $CCZ$ gates in $C$ by circuit gadgets comprising only $H$ and $CS$ gates.
 This may be achieved by making use of the following circuit identity (which follows from Lemma 6.1 of \cite{barenco1995elementary}):

 as well as the following identities: